 RIETI Discussion Papers

-"Fresh Brain Power and Quality of Innovation in Cities: Evidence from the Japanese patent database" (HAMAGUCHI Nobuaki and KONDO Keisuke)
+"Knowledge Turnover and Innovation Quality: Evidence from the Japanese Patent Database (Revised)" (HAMAGUCHI Nobuaki and KONDO Keisuke)

 "Product Switching and the Business Cycle" (Andrew B. BERNARD and OKUBO Toshihiro)